Seif-Aldin-Yasser/Banking_System_Manual_Testing_Project/README.md

 - **Test Cases** – Step-by-step instructions for testing each feature
 - **Bug Reports** – List of problems found during testing

-All files are in Excel format for easy review and editing
+All documents are in Excel format for easy review and editing

 ## ✅ What’s Tested